Khalid-Bo/FreeRTOS__ISR__MCU_Program/README.md

 # Task Management with FreeRTOS
 This project demonstrates a C program designed to manage task execution on a MCU(Arduino uno, ESP32...) for efficient sensor data reading, processing, and LED notification.
 The primary goal of this code is to illustrate how FreeRTOS is used to manage concurrent tasks while optimizing energy consumption by utilizing the MCU’s sleep mode.
-This functionality is achieved through an interrupt-driven approach where the MCU stays in IDLE mode (alow-power state) until it receives a sensor data request from the I2C master.
+This functionality is achieved through an interrupt-driven approach where the MCU stays in IDLE mode (alow-power state) until it receives a sensor data request via interuption Pin.

 ## Project Overview
 In this project:
 - MCU handles sensor data acquisition, processing, and notification tasks.
 - FreeRTOS is utilized to manage task scheduling and prioritize tasks based on their urgency and functionality.
-- ISR (Interrupt Service Routine) wakes up the MCU from sleep mode upon receiving a request from the I2C master.
+- ISR (Interrupt Service Routine) wakes up the MCU from sleep mode upon receiving a request.
 - Energy efficiency is optimized by keeping the MCU in sleep mode when tasks are not in operation.

 ## Features
 - Task Management with FreeRTOS: Handles multiple tasks such as reading sensor data, processing it, and controlling LED indicators.
-- Power Management: Minimizes power consumption by keeping MCU in deep sleep mode until interrupted by I2C requests.
+- Power Management: Minimizes power consumption by keeping MCU in deep sleep mode until interrupted by Button.
 - LED Notification: Uses LEDs to notify the user of the sensor data status and task completion.

 ## Prerequisites
-- Hardware: MCU (I2C Slave), MCU (I2C Master), Sensor, and LEDs for notifications.
+- Hardware: MCU, Sensor, and LEDs for notifications.
 - Software: FreeRTOS libraries, IDE-env.

 ## Getting Started